Nashville Travel with Kids

 Courtesy of Nashville Convention & Visitors Corporation

-When the weather is nice and you wonder what to do, water parks are a sure bet for active youngsters.
+When the weather is nice, water parks are a sure bet for active youngsters.
 Wave Country (2320 Two Rivers Pkwy.) and Nashville Shores Lakeside Resort (4001 Bell Rd.), in nearby Hermitage , offer slides, pools and water activities.
 The former has fewer attractions than Nashville Shores but is closer to downtown.

 Enjoy simple pleasures at Cumberland Park (592 S. 1st St.).
 The 6.5-acre riverfront site entices kids with its climbing wall, oversize slide, spray fountains, misting areas and rain curtains.
 There also are walking trails, picnic areas and a pedestrian bridge.
 The former roadway over the Cumberland River was spared demolition and is now a walkway with great city views and nighttime illumination.